-Experienced facilitators will implement two cycles of six 3-hour sessions with up to 15 participants per cycle while expert panelists observe.
+Experienced facilitators will implement three cycles of six 3-hour sessions with up to 15 participants per cycle while expert panelists observe.
 After each session, participants and subject matter expert observers will complete brief surveys.
 Surveys following each session include closed and open-ended measures: six items rating how well the session conveyed core information (e.g., I am confident I can communicate more effectively \[Session 3\]; I have a better understanding of the effects of alcohol on making sexual choices, \[Session 4\]) and single-item scales to evaluate the facilitator's performance and the session overall.
 In open-ended measures, respondents will be prompted to elaborate on their survey responses to identify ways the session could be improved.

 Study Type